Speech and Language Disorders - Paediatrics PG (10269.2)

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Dr Jacqui McKechnie|

-Links to additional recommended readings (journal articles, websites etc) will be provided via UCLearn.
+Links to additional readings such as journal articles, websites and video demonstrations will be provided via Canvas.

 McCauley, R. Fey, M. & Gillam, R (2017) (2nd ed) Treatment of Language Disorders in Children.